elchs/LetoDBf/Readme.txt

    This is activated on demand in conjunction with network compression, by using the cPassword> parameter in Leto_Togglezip( nLevel, cPassword ).
    Compression ( plus encryption ) can be activated immediate after a connection is established.
+   NEW: with server option "CRYPT_TRAFFIC" network traffic encryption is demanded to be used by client, this is like above Leto_Togglezip() from the very beginning using a random password.
+   It will block any connection which is not using encryption.